Jeevannaik66/Tuberculosis-Detection-Using-DL/README.md

   git lfs pull
   ```
   This will download the large files (e.g., the model weights) into your local machine.

+#### Alternative Step: Manual Download of Model Weights
+- If the `git lfs pull` command fails due to bandwidth limitations, you can download the `precheck_model.h5` and `tb_classification_model.h5` manually.
+- Use these [Google Drive links](https://drive.google.com/drive/folders/1UpqY3iRSj9jFPzi1Gqp5HRXZ9CG9Vgai?usp=drive_link) to download both model files.
+- Download the following models:
+  - `precheck_model.h5`
+  - `tb_classification_model.h5`
+- After downloading, place these files into the `model/` directory of the project.

 ### Step 4: Set up a Virtual Environment (Optional but Recommended)
 -------------------------------------------------------------------